Hero banner image

 Mingo Point is most famous for oyster roasts, but offers one of the best vantage points for a Kiawah Island sunset.
 Situated along the banks of the Kiawah River, it’s the perfect spot for an evening picnic as the sun sets or to launch your paddleboards for a ride along the waterways with a colorful view.

-2. Must-Taste Dishes
+2. Try Must-Taste Dishes

 With such a wide variety of delicious Lowcountry cuisine, it can be difficult to decide which dish you must try.
 But don’t worry, we have had plenty of time living here to put together our favorite meals for you to try.